pratikthanki/pratikthanki.github.io/index.md

 ### Get in touch

-If you'd like to get in touch, DM me on [twitter](https://twitter.com/pratik_thanki) or drop me a message on [linkedin](https://www.linkedin.com/in/-pratikthanki/) and ofcourse checkout my [github](https://github.com/pratikthanki/).
+If you'd like to get in touch, DM me on [twitter](https://twitter.com/pratik_thanki) or drop me a message on [linkedin](https://www.linkedin.com/in/-pratikthanki/) and of course checkout my [github](https://github.com/pratikthanki/).